How to Create and Share a Payment Link

 Sending payment links has a lot of benefits, especially if you don’t want to take cash from your consumers.

-- E-wallets, credit cards, and Direct Debit are just a few of the payment options available through links.
+E-wallets, credit cards, and Direct Debit are just a few of the payment options available through secure payment links.

-- Customers and businesses benefit from the links since the entire transaction may be performed on a smartphone without downloading additional apps.
+The entire transaction can be performed on a smartphone without downloading additional apps, benefiting both customers and businesses.

-- You can save clients’ information to facilitate repeat or recurring transactions, making the payment process faster and easier.
+You can save clients’ information to facilitate repeat or recurring transactions, making the payment process significantly faster and easier for returning customers.

 How to Generate and Send a Payment Link